Skip to main content

 Below are examples of how some hypothetical Account Owners go through the process of matching their needs with their timing and their risk tolerance in making their investment and/or checking option choices:

-John's short-term goal is to save enough money to buy a computer at the end of the year.
-He will not be comfortable with the possibility of the value of his investment going down between now and the time he buys the computer.
-John's risk tolerance could be described as low.
-Based on his needs, timing and risk tolerance, John is considering the Conservative, Moderately Conservative and the Checking Option.
+Anne’s short-term goal is to save enough money to buy a computer at the end of the year.
+She will not be comfortable with the possibility of the value of her investment going down between now and the time she buys the computer.
+Anne’s risk tolerance could be described as low.
+Based on her needs, timing and risk tolerance, Anne is considering the Conservative, Moderately Conservative and the Checking Option.

-Anne's goal is to buy a new wheelchair in about three years and she wants to begin saving for it now.
-She hopes to see the value of her investment grow steadily so that she can pay for a new wheelchair, but understands this is not guaranteed.
-Anne decides that she has moderate risk tolerance for the potential ups and downs of the financial markets and that a combination of stocks and bonds will best fit her needs, timing and risk tolerance.
-Anne is considering investing in the Moderate, Growth, or Moderately Aggressive Option or a combination of those options.
+John’s goal is to buy a new wheelchair in about three years, and he wants to begin saving for it now.
+He hopes to see the value of his investment grow steadily so he can pay for a new wheelchair, but understands this is not guaranteed.
+John decides he has moderate risk tolerance for the potential ups and downs of the financial markets and that a combination of stocks and bonds will best fit his needs, timing and risk tolerance.
+John is considering investing in the Moderate, Growth, or Moderately Aggressive Option or a combination of those options.

 Lisa's parents are investing for down the road